Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 Then we consider the possible trivializations.
 Consider the 1D bubble equivalence on the 1D blocks labeled by $\tau_2$: we decorate a 1D bubble onto each of them, whereas both yellow and red dots represent the complex fermions.
 Near each 0D block labeled by $\mu_1$, there are 6 complex fermions which can form an atomic insulator with even fermion parity who cannot leads to any trivialization:

 Near each 0D block labeled by $\mu_3$, there are 3 complex fermions which can form another atomic insulator with odd fermion parity:

-On each 0D block labeled by $\mu_3$, the eigenvalue $-1$ of the symmetry group $\mathbb{Z}_6^f$ is exactly the complex fermion because the symmetry group $\mathbb{Z}_6^f$ is the on-site symmetry $\mathbb{Z}_3$ extended by fermion parity nontrivially.
+On each 0D block labeled by $\mu_3$, the eigenvalue $-1$ of the symmetry group $\mathbb{Z}_6^f$ is exactly the fermion parity.
 Therefore, the eigenvalue $-1$ of the symmetry group $\mathbb{Z}_6^f$ can be trivialized by the atomic insulator $|\phi\rangle_{p6}^{\mu_3}$.
 As a consequence, the classification attributed to 0D block-state decorations is:

 Subsequently we consider the 1D block-state decoration.
 For arbitrary 1D block, the unique candidate 1D block-state is Majorana chain due to the absence of on-site symmetry.
-Majorana chain decoration on $\tau_1$ leaves 6 dangling Majorana fermions at each $\mu_1$ and 2 dangling Majorana fermions at each $\mu_2$.
-Consider the Majorana fermions as the edge modes of the decorated Majorana chains at $\mu_1$, with the following rotational symmetry properties (here $\bs{R}_{\mu_1}$ represents the 6-fold rotation operation centred at each 0D block labeled by $\mu_1$):
+Majorana chain decoration on $\tau_1$ leaves 6 dangling Majorana modes at each $\mu_1$ and 2 dangling Majorana modes at each $\mu_2$.
+Consider the Majorana modes as the edge modes of the decorated Majorana chains at $\mu_1$, with the following rotational symmetry properties (here $\bs{R}_{\mu_1}$ represents the 6-fold rotation operation centred at each 0D block labeled by $\mu_1$):

 Consider the Hamiltonian including 3 entanglement pairs which is invariant under the rotational symmetry: